-With so many vinegars to choose from, you may be asking yourself if you really need a bottle of each.
+With so many kinds of vinegar to choose from, you may be asking yourself if you really need a bottle of each.
 From balsamic to apple cider to distilled white, each vinegar has a unique flavor and purpose in the kitchen, warranting the purchase of several different types.

 Once you decide which to buy and bring them home, you need to store them properly.
-All vinegars should be tightly closed and put in a cool, dark place.
+All vinegar should be tightly closed and put in a cool, dark place.
 They will last for about a year after opening; after that time, the flavors will diminish.

 Apple Cider Vinegar

-Apple cider vinegar is mild and inexpensive.
+Apple cider vinegar (or ACV as it's popularly abbreviated) is mild and inexpensive.
 Since it is mild, it's a good choice for marinating fish or chicken.
-It is also good for making flavored vinegars.
-(Flavored vinegars should be stored in the refrigerator because some dangerous bacteria such as E. coli can grow in acidic environments.
+It is also good for making flavored vinegar.
+Keep in mind that flavored vinegar should be stored in the refrigerator because some dangerous bacteria such as E. coli can grow in acidic environments.

 Rice vinegar is the mildest of all, with much less acidity than other kinds of vinegar.
-It is often used in Asian or Chinese cooking and is made from fermented rice wine.
+It is often used in Asian cooking and is made from fermented rice wine.

 Distilled White Vinegar

 Plain distilled vinegar is made from grain alcohol and has a very sharp, unpleasant taste.
-If including in a recipe, it should be used in very small quantities.
-If you need a buttermilk substitute, you can add a bit to milk.
-Distilled white vinegar is also used for cleaning purposes, from an odor absorber to a wood floor cleaner to a natural product for cleaning out the coffee maker and microwave.
+If you're including it in a recipe, it should be used in very small quantities.
+If you need a quick buttermilk substitute, you can add a bit to milk.
+You will only need 1 tablespoon per 1 cup of milk.